dar1enyang/Data-Modeling-PostgreSQL/README.md

 ####2.
 Log Dataset

 The second dataset consists of log files in JSON format.
-These describes app activity logs from a music streaming app based on specified configurations.
+These describe app activity logs from a music streaming app based on specified configurations.

 The log files in the dataset are partitioned by year and month.